ansys/pymeilisearch/README.rst

 enabling developers to enhance their applications with powerful search functionality by indexing desired data.

-PyMeilisearch provdies these key features:
+PyMeilisearch provides these key features:

 - **Easy integration** with continuous integration workflows.